endsummercamp/minibadge/README.md

 - Torchlight mode (power up with the button held down)
 - to be continued...

 ## Project Structure

 - `antani_hw/`: Contains the hardware design files, KiCad project.
 - `antani_sw/`: Contains the firmware for the badge.
 - `minibadge-cli/`: Contains the CLI tool to interact with the badge from a computer.
 - `docs/`: Contains all the documentation for the project.

+## License

+The software is released under the GNU Genera Public License, version 3.

+The hardware schema is released under the CERN Open Hardware Licence Version 2 - Permissive.